smithWEBtek/job-crm-v1/lib/notes/notes.md

 github API to show commits

 nested forms to show actions for user

+Resource access control, initially via user_id
+Future: use Pundit for authorizing access to resources

 back to ajax videos to use in the actions nested resource form